Cavities: Symptoms, Causes, and Treatment

 Common Symptoms of Cavities

 For many people, cavities don’t become apparent until they feel pain.
-By this point, it is often too late as pain indicates that a tooth’s nerves, and therefore the inner pulp, has been compromised.
+Unfortunately, by this point, it is often too late as pain indicates that a tooth’s nerves, and therefore the inner pulp, has been compromised.

-However, there are plenty of other signs, and symptoms patients should be aware of that can help them identify a cavity before it is too late.
+However, there are plenty of other signs, and symptoms patients should be aware of to help them identify a cavity before it is too late.

-Common symptoms of cavities are a toothache, dental sensitivity, and tooth pain without any apparent cause.
-Visual clues that it’s time to see a dentist at Willow Pass Dental Care may include white, brown, or black staining, and visible pits or holes.
+Common symptoms of cavities are toothache, dental sensitivity, and tooth pain without any apparent cause.
+Visual clues that it’s time to see a dentist may include white, brown, or black staining and visible pits or holes.
 Sometimes, when dental decay is severe, a foul odor may even be detectable.

 What Should You Know About Cavities?

 Cavities are reversible up to a certain point.
-Dental enamel can naturally repair and remineralize itself over time.
-Once a cavity has damaged dentin or enters the soft center of the inner tooth, it may be too late.
+This is because dental enamel can naturally repair and remineralize itself over time.
+However, once a cavity has damaged dentin or enters the soft center of the inner tooth, it may be too late.